-There is a clear gap between the number of case studies on water erosion at the plot-scale and the catchment-scale with about 48 % of all articles on plot-scale erosion phenomena, and only 30 % on sediment yield at small and large catchment scale.
-The remaining 22 % of the studies are conducted at landscape scale, with observations made at different topographic positions within a larger geographical region.
-Due to their replicability, erosion plot studies are the most used and standardised experimental method, whereby runoff and sediment are measured from bounded runoff plots of $\leq 1 \text{ m}^2$ (e.g., Harden, 1996; Poulenard et al., 2001) to 1000 m^2 (e.g., De Noni et al., 2001).
-The strong focus on soil erosion mitigation on farmers' land is in line with past and ongoing efforts on sustainable and resilient agriculture by programs like PRONAMACHCS and MARENASS in Peru, PRONAREG-MAG-ORSTOM and USAID in Ecuador and IIDE and USAID in Bolivia.
-Even when local interventions have proven very successful, they are seldomly implemented at a large scale.
-Only a handfull of studies (e.g., Molina et al., 2007; 2008) in our database evaluated water erosion simultaneously at the plot and catchment scales.
-Therefore, it is necessary that future studies are designed to assess the effectiveness of water-related interventions on the specific sediment yield or catchment-wide runoff ratio at the broader catchment scale.
+There is a clear gap between the number of case studies on water erosion at the plot-scale and the catchment-scale (Fig. 3) with about 43 % of all articles on small-scale erosion phenomenon and only 32 % on erosion at small and large catchment 365 scale.
+The remaining 25 % of the studies are conducted at landscape scale, with observations made at different topographic positions within a larger geographical region.
+The strong research focus on mitigation of soil erosion on farmers' land is in line with past and ongoing efforts on sustainable and resilient agriculture.
+Only a handfull of studies in our database evaluated water erosion both at the plot and catchment scales.
+Transferring knowledge on erosion mitigation from the plot-scale to the catchment-scale remains a challenge.
+First, local-scale erosion phenomena might not be representative for the dominant erosion processes at the catchment scale (For example, terraced landscapes on the slopes with landslides along river channels).